 With the difficult market conditions in our industry over recent years along with the integration challenges we encountered following our substantial acquisition growth during the period from 1997 to 1999, we also operated in an environment of relatively tight credit restrictions from our lenders.
-In addition, we have had to more actively manage our relationships with the surety market, through which we procure payment and performance bonds required for approximately 25% of our work.
+In addition, we have had to more actively manage our relationships with the surety market, through which we procure payment and performance bonds required for approximately 30% of our work.
 Accordingly, cash flow and debt reduction were particularly high priorities for us over this period of time.
-As a result of our sale of certain operations to Emcor in early 2002 as well as our continued strong emphasis on cash flow, our debt outstanding, net of cash, is now at zero.
-At the end of 2003, we put a new credit facility in place with considerably less restrictive and more traditional terms than those of our previous facilities.
-In addition, we have recently added a second surety to further support our bonding needs, and we believe our relationships with the surety markets, which have been effective over recent years, continue to improve in light of our strong current results and financial position.
+As a result of our sale of certain operations to Emcor in early 2002 as well as our continued strong emphasis on cash flow, our debt outstanding is now zero.
+At the end of June 2005, we put a new credit facility in place with less restrictive terms than those of our previous facilities.
+In addition, we have added a second surety to further support our bonding needs, and we believe our relationships with the surety markets, are positive in light of our strong current results and financial position.
 We have generated positive free cash flow in each of the last five calendar years, and will continue our emphasis in this area.
 We believe that the relative size and strength of our balance sheet and surety support as compared to most companies in our industry represent competitive advantages for us.

-As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry in 2004, along with indications that increases may continue throughout 2005.
+As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry in 2004 and through nine months of 2005.
 We expect price competition to continue to be strong, as local and regional competitors respond cautiously to changing conditions.
 We will continue our efforts to find the more active sectors in our markets, and to increase our regional and national account business.
-However, our primary emphasis for 2005 will be on internal execution and margin improvement, rather than on revenue growth.
+However, our primary emphasis is on internal execution and margin improvement, rather than on revenue growth.
 In addition to the work we have done on our underperforming units as described above, we have increased our focus on project qualification, estimating, pricing and management, and on service performance.
 This focus includes significant increases in unit level training.

-Based on indications of stabilizing industry conditions and on our emphasis on internal execution and margin improvement, we expect that our 2005 results will be better than our 2004 results, although there can be no assurance that we will achieve this outcome.
+Based on indications of stabilizing industry conditions and on our emphasis on internal execution and margin improvement, we expect that our 2005 results will be better than our 2004 results.
 Over the longer term, if industry conditions are stable to improving, we believe we will experience more periods of increased revenues.
 In addition, given the size and fragmentation of our industry, we believe it makes sense for us to consider acquisition possibilities.
 However, we plan to do so on a very selective, opportunistic basis, and expect our growth in 2005 will largely be generated internally.